-Basic cognitive and social skills; ability to recognize, express and modulate one’s own emotions, as well as empathize with others; flexibility to cope with adverse life events and function in social roles; and harmonious relationship between body and mind represent essential components of mental health contribute, to varying degrees, to the state of internal equilibrium (Galderisi et al., 2015).
+Basic cognitive and social skills; the ability to recognize, express, and modulate one’s own emotions, as well as empathize with others; the flexibility to cope with adverse life events and function in social roles; and harmonious relationships between body and mind represent essential components of mental health and contribute, to varying degrees, to the state of internal equilibrium (Galderisi, Heinz, Kastrup, Beezhold, & Sartorius, 2015).

 Mental health has its benefits, which can be realized by conscious intentions.
-The same may be said of emotional health, which adds to improve global wellbeing.
+The same may be said of emotional health, which contributes to global wellbeing.
 Human beings experience both positive and negative emotions.
 Emotional health enables people to experience and express those emotions without becoming stalled within them.

 It is vital to empower children with a vocabulary for emotions and the ability to speak about them.
-To fully process emotions and constructively utilize them is a skill that will help kids for the rest of their lives.
+Fully processing emotions and constructively utilizing them are skills that will help kids for the rest of their lives.
 Though we cannot live in a constant state of happiness, knowing how to navigate the full range of emotions is essential.

 When emotional health is in jeopardy, it is always encouraged to seek help.
 If you or someone you know is unable to express their emotions appropriately, counseling is a great place to start.
-Having a safe place to express feelings is what a skilled counselor will provide.
+A skilled counselor will provide a safe place to express feelings.

 Practicing mindfulness is a way to improve emotional health that is offered in a wide variety of activities.
 The benefits of mindfulness are plentiful and well documented.
 Conscious improvements in mindfulness practices provide fuel for resilience.

 Nurturing social connections is another area used to improve and maintain emotional health.
-A landmark study found that a lack of social connection has more of an impact on your wellbeing than smoking or obesity (House et al., 1988).
+A landmark study found that a lack of social connection has more of an impact on your wellbeing than smoking or obesity (House, Landis, & Umberson, 1988).

 Adding measures to manage stress is another way to improve emotional health.
-Through effective time management, physical exercise, and acceptance that there will be things that we cannot control; one can effectively reduce their stress level.
-These are just three areas mentioned in reducing our body’s physical and emotional reactions to stress.
+Through effective time management, physical exercise, and acceptance that there will be things that we cannot control, we can effectively reduce our stress levels.

 Read our related post for more on recognizing the symptoms of stress.